picorelli/triviaGame/mobile/README.md

  - Selection of category and difficulty of the game;
  - Sounds for all actions (buttons, navigation);
  - Store entire score history;

+ ## Resources

+ - All images have been downloaded in https://www.flaticon.com
+ - All songs have been download in https://audiojungle.net